ZETA Investors Have Opportunity to Lead Zeta Global Holdings Corp. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-3, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA).
+BENSALEM, Pa., Dec.
+4, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA).

 Class Period: February 27, 2024 – November 13, 2024